ADVANCES IN GRAVES' DISEASE

 GRAVES' DISEASE: A PRACTICAL GUIDE

 This forum is READ-ONLY.
-To ask a member question, go to The Wellness Q&A. The following forums are archived:
+To ask a member question, go to the live forum, The Wellness Q&A. The following forums are archived:

 I am receiving some conflicting advice regarding salt.
 I know iodine should be avoided for someone like me with Graves, but there are salts without this in them.